s-victor/TinyPedal/docs/customization.md

 TinyPedal offers a wide range of customization, which is currently available by editing `.JSON` setting file with text editor.

-Starting from version 1.9.0, TinyPedal comes with a new `Preset manager` that let user to load or create setting preset, and these `.JSON` files are located in `TinyPedal\settings` folder.
-Activated preset name can be viewed from TinyPedal tray icon.
+Starting from version 1.9.0, TinyPedal comes with a new `Preset Manager` that let user to load or create setting preset.
+All `.JSON` setting files are located in `TinyPedal\settings` folder.
+Preset can be switched or created via tray icon menu `Load Preset`, which opens `Preset Manager` window.

 Note: for version older than 1.9.0, `.JSON` files are located in TinyPedal root folder.

 TinyPedal will auto-save setting when user makes any changes to widget position, or has toggled widget visibility, auto hide, lock overlay from tray icon.
 Due to this reason, to avoid losing changes, it is recommended to quit APP before editing or saving JSON file.
-Any changes will only take effect after restarting APP.
+Any changes will only take effect after reloading preset or restarting APP.

 ## Backup file